 Medway is steeped in heritage and boasts a thriving events calendar.
 Each year, there are a number of fairs and festivals, such as the Fuse and River Festivals.
 There is also the annual Armed Forces Day and the ever-popular Sweeps Festival in Rochester - a wonderful May Day celebration with a jam-packed programme of events.
 There are also Christmas markets and the annual bonfire and fireworks night on the Great Lines Heritage Park.

 Music lovers can attend the Castle Concerts in Rochester Castle or catch a band at the Central Theatre.
 There is also a lively music scene on Medway's pub and club circuit and in nearby Maidstone too.

-For the fun-loving, Medway is home to an ice rink, ski slope and toboggan run, go karting park and an indoor roller skating rink.
+For the thrill-seekers, Medway is home to an ice rink, ski slope and toboggan run, go karting park and an indoor roller skating rink.
 Those who enjoy nature, walking and cycling will enjoy the local country parks in Gillingham, Capstone and Shorne.

 Medway has a rich and fascinating history.
 Rochester Castle was one of the first large stone keeps built by William the Conqueror after the Norman Conquest, while Rochester Cathedral – where Kent holds its Medway graduation ceremonies – is more than 1,400 years old, the second oldest cathedral in the United Kingdom.

 Medway also has a long and distinguished naval history.
 For instance, the first ship built at Chatham Dockyard took part in the defeat of the Armada; Lord Horatio Nelson joined his first ship at Chatham; and his famous flagship, The Victory, was built here.